mpzsol/lcdshow2026/README.md

 A modern, safe, auto-detecting replacement for the legacy `LCD-show` scripts used with 3.5" SPI TFT displays on Raspberry Pi OS Bookworm and Debian Trixie.

 This project is maintained by **mpzsol**.
-The code itself is from the wayland port repository by caliston (unaffiliated, honestly just pulled this together from an llm to see if it works from my CLI)
+The code itself is from the wayland port repository by caliston (unaffiliated, honestly just did this after an llm found calistons work to go on)

 ## Features